Wear someone else’s shoes for the day, what does it feel like? What happens when you are walking?

-We invited you to take a favourite pair of shoes and share stories with your family, reflecting on the journeys you and others have travelled on foot, then design a shoe mandala and write about your experience of walking.
+We invited you to take a favourite pair of shoes and share stories with your family, reflecting on the journeys you and others have travelled on foot, then design a shoe mandala.
 So many shoes!

 Shoe Mandala.
 Having a clear out and a sort out.

 We thought about the journey we have each had over the years in various different shoes.

 We remembered the journey of loved ones who are no longer with us and how we wish we could walk in their shoes but most importantly walk alongside them even if just for a moment.

 Harry is wearing his Dad’s shoes.
 He is thinking that it would be great to be Daddy and walk in his shoes for a day.
 His hair makes him hot but Daddy’s is really short, Daddy has power and tells people what to do and he gets to do whatever he wants.
 He works hard but has lots of money to buy toys.
 Daddy is funny and he looks after him.

 “When I feel sad and don’t think I’m very good at something I dance because it makes me feel better and Miss Jacqui Everitt my dance teacher tells me I can do anything”